Mission Peak UU history illustrated with photos. (pdf)

 A history of the beginnings of Mission Peak Unitarian Universalist Congregation in the Fremont, California area, as told by Barbara Meyers, a founding member, May 2004.
-Updated November 2010.
+Updated November 2010, January 2020 and January 2022.

 There had been a Unitarian Fellowship in Fremont that disbanded in the late 1960’s, so I am told.
 But by the time I discovered the Unitarian Universalist faith, it was long gone, so I traveled to Hayward every Sunday to attend the nearest Unitarian-Universalist services I felt that the Unitarian-Universalist movement had such an important message to the world that when I heard that there was a possibility that a new congregation would be forming in Fremont, I embraced the idea of helping found it because it simply had to be done and I was in a position to help.